 - Price $49 for verified track.
 No charge for audit.

-Offering is offered on edX (can be taken alone or as part of the XSeries)
+Delivered on edX online learning platform (can be taken alone or as part of the XSeries)

 - GAME101x: Video Game Design History (0 credits)